Valfaris: Reception

 Valfaris received "generally favorable" reviews according to review aggregator Metacritic.
 It received a score of 31 out of 40 from Famitsu, based on individual reviews of 8, 8, 8, and 7.

 Liam Croft from Push Square praised the game's platforming sections, weapon variety, and visuals.
 He called the boss fights "incredibly cool", but felt that the game's enemies respawned too quickly.
 Dom Reseigh-Lincoln from Nintendo Life liked the Valfaris extreme metal soundtrack and the visuals.
 He believed that the Resurrection Idols made saving the game easier.
 He also felt that enemies respawned too quickly, and thought that the game needed a dodge button.

 Windows Central writer Brendan Lowry rated Valfaris 3.5/5 stars, writing that it was an "excellent" game, but felt that it was held back by design and technical flaws.
 James Cunningham of Hardcore Gamer praised the game's "brutal" environments and liked the "monstrous abominations" of its bosses.

 Kellen Beck from Mashable complemented the game's metal soundtrack, and believed that Valfaris was a combination of "really well-done" elements.
 He called the boss fights "unique" and recommended the game for those looking for a "fun" action platformer.

 Sequel

-A sequel titled Valfaris: Mecha Therion was announced on August 25, 2021.
-It is set to release in late 2022 for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. It will be published by Big Sugar.
+A sequel titled Valfaris: Mecha Therion was released on November 21, 2023 for Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, published by Big Sugar.

-Unlike its predecessor, Mecha Therion will instead be a 2.5D shoot 'em up.
+Unlike its predecessor, Mecha Therion is a 2.5D shoot 'em up.
 Steel Mantis originally planned to make a sequel to Slain!, but Andrew suggested that the team make a sequel to Valfaris.
 Thomas agreed, writing in a PlayStation.Blog that he was "immediately enthused".